tervahagn/SL-DC-garlic-hub/docs/coding-standards.md

 ---

 ## 1. Class Names
+Try to find names as short as possible.

+Concrete: If you have a directory named `Settings` do not use `Settings` in class name and let the namespace do the job.

 - **Style**: `PascalCase`
 - **Convention**: Class names should begin with an uppercase letter, with each subsequent word also capitalized.